yast/yast.github.io/doc/maintenance-branches.md

 git merge origin/SLE-12-GA # to ensure that we use recent branch on remote
 # fix possible conflicts and git commit if needed...
 # if maintenance branch contain its specific commit,
-# then use git revert <commit number> and next time it won't appear
+# then use git revert <commit number> and next time it will not appear
 git push
 ```

-When maintenance fix was not requested and made only in master and then mind
+When maintenance fix was not requested and made only in master and then
-changed, it is still needed to merge back cherry pick used for backporting fix.
+requested to backport to maintenance branch, it is still needed to `merge` back
+`cherry-pick` used for backporting fix.
 It is valid only for new branches.

 Example how to backport fix and then merge branch back